openfaas/docs/docs/reference/workloads.md

 If running in read-only mode, then you can write files to the `/tmp/` mount only.
 These files may be accessible upon subsequent requests but it is not guaranteed.
 For instance - if you have two replicas of a function then both may have different contents in their `/tmp/` mount.
 When running without read-only mode you can write files to the user's home directory subject to the same rules.

-### FaaS Functions
+### Functions

-To build a FaaS Function simply use the [OpenFaaS CLI](/cli/install) to scaffold a new function using one of the official templates or one of your own templates.
+To build a function simply use the [OpenFaaS CLI](/cli/install) to scaffold a new function using one of the official templates or one of your own templates.
 All FaaS Functions make use of the [OpenFaaS classic watchdog](/architecture/watchdog) or the next-gen [of-watchdog](https://github.com/openfaas/of-watchdog).

 ```
 faas-cli template pull